SlimeKnights/TinkersConstruct/README.md

 To compile from source: use apache ant(http://ant.apache.org/bindownload.cgi) run ant in the tinkers construct directory

-for all issue reporting; please include the following:
+For all issue reporting; please include the following:
-Minecraft Version
+  * Minecraft Version
-TinkersConstruct Version
+  * TinkersConstruct Version
-Forge Version
+  * Forge Version
-versions of any mods related to the issue if there is a crash involved, describe how you got it to crash and the forge crash log any relevant screenshots are greatly appreciated.
+  * Versions of any mods related to the issue
+If there is a crash involved, describe how you got it to crash and the forge crash log any relevant screenshots are greatly appreciated.